Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 #### Install a list of software packs

-Frequently a list of software packs should be installed that are used by a project.
-An ASCII file can specify a list of packs, whereby line specifies a single pack, optionally with version information as shown above:
+Frequently, a list of software packs should be installed that are used by a project.
+A text file can specify a list of packs, whereby each line specifies a single pack, optionally with version information as shown above:

 ```bash
 cpackget add -f list-of-packs.txt